What’s driving all the faculty strikes at Illinois public universities?

 “This significant cutback in state funding has really created some fiscal stress, particularly for those public universities that serve more traditionally underrepresented student populations, like low-income kids, rural kids, minority kids,” said CTBA Executive Director Ralph Martire.

-For example, nearly 7 out of 10 students who attended Chicago State in 2021 were Black, federal data show, and 8 in 10 full-time freshmen received Pell Grants reserved for students with the most financial need.
-At Eastern Illinois and Governors State, more than 5 in 10 received Pell Grants.
+For example, nearly seven out of 10 students who attended Chicago State in 2021 were Black, federal data show, and eight in 10 full-time freshmen received Pell Grants reserved for students with the most financial need.
+At Eastern Illinois and Governors State, more than five in 10 received Pell Grants.

 “A lot of folks talk about, ‘Oh, we don’t need the redundancy in these universities,’” Martire said.
 “Absolutely, we do.
 It’s not redundancy.
 It’s access to opportunity for students who have very different family situations that may require them to stay local.”